Research & Reports

 The Northwest Arkansas Music Ecosystem Strategy and Action Plan, released in March 2020, outlines recommendations to grow and support the music ecosystem in the region.
 The new regional arts service organization will lead the implementation of Sound Diplomacy’s music report recommendations alongside a task force of regional music stakeholders.

-In March 2020, the Northwest Arkansas Council and EngageNWA released Engage the Future: A Look at the Growing Diversity in Northwest Arkansas.
-The report documents the region’s diverse population growth over the last 10 years, provides comparative analysis with several peer regions and highlights the racial and ethnic diversity in the region’s school districts.
+In July 2022, the Northwest Arkansas Council and EngageNWA released Engage the Future: A Look at the Growing Diversity in Northwest Arkansas.
+The report documents the region’s diverse population growth over the last decade, provides comparative analysis with several peer regions and highlights the racial and ethnic diversity in the region’s school districts.

 Between 1990 and 2010, the region’s racially and ethnically diverse populations increased from less than 5% in 1990 to nearly 24% in 2010.
-Since then, the diversity has continued to increase.
-In 2019, the region was nearly 28% diverse and is expected to grow to almost 31% by 2024.
-The region’s Hispanic / Latinx population saw the largest gains, accounting for close to 17% of the population in 2019 and forecasted to grow to over 18% by 2024.
+Since then, diversity has continued to increase.
+In 2021, the region was over 29% diverse and is expected to grow to over 32% by 2026.
+The region’s Hispanic/Latino population saw the largest gains, accounting for over 17% of the population in 2021 and forecasted to grow to 19% by 2026.

 Northwest Arkansas Edge